World-Information.Org: History

 When the founders of the Institute for New Culture Technologies/t0 set up a web server (in an unofficially tolerated act of ‘misuse’ of the underemployed Internet server of Vienna's general hospital AKH) in 1993, they created one of the first arts and culture-related sites on the emerging World Wide Web.

-The institute has been conceptualised as a platform from which independent initiatives and organizations could emerge.
-The first of these initiatives was Public Netbase – now an ‘historical example’ of an early new media organization in Europe.
+The institute has been conceptualized as a platform from which independent initiatives and organizations could emerge.
+The first of these initiatives was Public Netbase — now a "historical example" of an early new media organization in Europe.
 Founded in 1994, it was located in Messepalast, the predecessor of Vienna's Museumsquartier.
 It combined various functions and activities: It was a non-profit Internet service provider that facilitated internet access mainly for the independent arts and cultural sector.
 This was accompanied by a program of workshops and courses to develop media competence.
 Public Netbase became a social space for this emerging scene of artists, techheads, activists etc., and ran an almost daily evening program of discussions, presentations, screenings and music events.
-In addition to these grassroots activities international exhibitions and conferences were conducted.
+In addition to these grassroots activities, international exhibitions and conferences were conducted.
 Public Netbase used to be t0's main initiative until it had to be discontinued due to lack of funding (which was a result of repression by the Austrian right-wing government in 2006.

-But already in 1999 the next initiative had been founded: World-Information.Org (WIO).
+In 1999, however, the next initiative had been founded: World-Information.Org (WIO).
 It was presented – under the patronage of UNESCO – as the lead project of the New-Media-program of the Brussels 2000 European Capital of Culture.
 WIO resembles an intelligence agency, that collects and analyses information, but not in the interest of a state or as a think tank for corporate businesses, but for the independent cultural sector.
 Starting from the Brussels project, a series of international exhibitions and conferences has been developed.

 World-Information Institute (WII) is WIO's research department.
 In addition to conducting research, it continues the program of international conferences and the activities to further develop culture and media policies.
 In addition, on the Austrian national level, wahlkabine.at was founded in 2002 and became Austria's most prominent online “polling booth”.

-Since 2010, Institute for New Culture Technologies/t0 has developed the ‘living archive’ Future Non Stop, in which all its activities are documented, which makes it a valuable resource covering twenty years of activities in new media art, net culture and participatory use and critical analyses of new technologies, digital networks and the World Wide Web.
+Since 2010, Institute for New Culture Technologies/t0 has developed the "living archive" Future Non Stop, in which all its activities are documented, which makes it a valuable resource covering twenty years of activities in new media art, net culture and participatory use and critical analyses of new technologies, digital networks and the World Wide Web.

 Across all these activities, t0 has closely collaborated with groups and organizations such as Critical Art Ensemble, RTMark, The Yes Men, De Balie, Kuda.org, De Waag, Adbusters, Institute for Applied Autonomy, Sarai (Media Lab), Bundeszentrale für politische Bildung, V2 Institute for the Unstable Media, 0100101110101101.ORG and Nettime.